ayuzzh/pydocit/README.md

 converting them into stylish **HTML** and **PDF** documents.
 Embrace the clean and professional look with ``md`` formatting embedded in docstrings!

-*Work is still going on on [development](https://github.com/ayuzzh/pydocit/tree/development) branch.
+*Work is still going on [development](https://github.com/ayuzzh/pydocit/tree/development) branch.
 This package is still in development.*